zimolzak/poker-experiments/README.md

 Usage
 --------

-`make` to render a PDF of how common are various poker hands, and the "flow" of several heads-up situations over the course of several streets; and a text file of several tables, in particular pertinent to nut hands.
+`make` to render (most interstingly) a text file `percentages.txt` of multiple tables.
+Also a PDF of how common are various poker hands, and the "flow" of several heads-up situations over the course of several streets.

 `python omaha.py` to practice rapidly mentally figuring out what is the nut hand.